-Although GSC has substantially expanded its programs to the underserved rural areas, we also train community groups in Arusha so you may participate in the Arusha town community trainings as well.
+In addition to GSC's work in the underserved rural areas, we also train community groups in Arusha, so you should expect to participate in the Arusha town community trainings as well.
 New community groups are trained in the full HIV/AIDS & Nutrition curriculum, while groups trained in the past are provided three-day refresher trainings in nutrition.
 At the conclusion of each town training program, a community member who is living with HIV/AIDS encourages each trainee to be tested.
 Trainees are encouraged to be tested so that they know their status.
 Approximately 80% of all trainees participate in the counseling and testing provided at the training.

 During your time in town, depending on the needs of the community you may also have the opportunity to assist GSC staff Peer Education Coordinators in bringing health lessons to secondary school students during afterschool health club meetings.
 This is a follow-up on the GSC annual HIV/AIDS Prevention, Health, and Life Skills Day Camp.
 (See below for details about GSC’s Youth Program and Day Camp.)

 HIV/AIDS Program volunteer participants arriving at the beginning of June will be involved in the annual GSC HIV/AIDS Prevention, Health, and Life Skills Day Camp conducted at secondary schools in the Arusha region.
 These two-week long camps are designed to be an interactive way for Tanzanian students to learn about issues surrounding HIV/AIDS transmission and prevention, relationships, sexuality, and healthy life skills.

 Former Youth Program Coordinator Jenaya Rockman wrote following the 2010 Day Camp: “Following the camp, we put together a newsletter for distribution to the schools.
 This will be the second issue with a plan to make a third by the end of the year.
 Two of